 - Specific professional experience of the team: At least one of the experts must have demonstrable expertise in the area of higher education.
-Working experience in the area of higher education as professor and/or researcher in Sub-Saharan Africa will be considered an asset. - Language skills of the team: C1 level in Portuguese and B2 in English
+Working experience in the area of higher education as professor and/or researcher in Sub-Saharan Africa will be considered an asset. - Language skills of the team: Both members of the team should have at least C1 level in Portuguese and at least B2 level in English.